ummexkulsum/Netflix_Subscription_Forecasting/README.md

 # Netflix_Subscription_Forecasting
 Using techniques like time series forecasting, Netflix can estimate the expected number of new subscribers in a given time period and better understand the growth potential of their business.
+The Netflix subscription forecasting project aims to predict future subscription numbers for the next five years using historical data.
+Leveraging advanced time series forecasting models like ARIMA, the goal is to provide a high-accuracy prediction that informs strategic decisions and facilitates proactive resource planning for Netflix's continued growth.
+It enhances operational efficiency, financial planning, and content strategy, ultimately contributing to their success and growth in the highly competitive streaming industry.